junyenle/Moonbase/README.md

+# moonbase

-# moonbase - co-op 2D platformer game written in Java.
+Networked co-op 2D platformer game written in Java.

 # author: Jun Yen Leung

 Responsible for all aspects EXCEPT login/registration backend.

 	Login/Registration backened written by Uri Rahimi and Jake Leventhal.

 Documentation:

 	See fulldoc.docx for documentation.
 	See moonbase_presentation.ppt for demo powerpoint.